nhsconnect/FHIR-CDS/pages/explore/api_checkservices_referralrequest.md

 ## ReferralRequest: Implementation Guidance ##
 ### Usage ###
 Within the Clinical Decision Support API implementation, the [CareConnect-ReferralRequest-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-ReferralRequest-1) profile will be used to carry the triage outcome of recommendation to another service for a patient.

 A reference to the relevant `ReferralRequest` will be carried in the `action.resource` element of the `RequestGroup` resource in the form of the [logical id](http://hl7.org/fhir/STU3/resource.html#id) of the `ReferralRequest`.

-`RequestGroup.action.resource` MAY also carry a reference to one or more `CarePlans` to carry accompanying [care advice](api_care_plan.html) (not self-care) for the patient.
+`RequestGroup.action.resource` MAY also carry a reference to one or more `CarePlans` to carry accompanying [care advice](api_care_plan.html) for the patient.
-Detailed implementation guidance for a `ReferralRequest` resource in the CDS context of a CDS `$check-services` interaction is given below:
+Detailed implementation guidance for a `ReferralRequest` resource in the context of a CDS `$evaluate` interaction is given below:

 <table style="min-width:100%;width:100%">